fundamelon/terminal-game-tutorial/README.md

-# quiz-game-tutorial
+# terminal-game-tutorial
-This is a tutorial on how to create a simple quiz game while learning c++ and ncurses, as well as various GNU utilities such as getopt.
+This is a tutorial on how to create a simple terminal game while learning c++ and ncurses, as well as various GNU utilities such as getopt.
 It will guide you through several distinct parts, each incrementally adding features.

 Project goals: